galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 This effort allowed the team to connect more than 50 tools to their respective bio.tools entry, update the registry entry, and peer-review the result.

-The established pipeline and the annotation guidelines can support any research community to improve the findability, visibility, comparability, and accessibility of their Galaxy tools.
-Here we describe the methods and processes that resulted from this project and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.
+The established pipeline and the annotation guidelines can support any scientific community to improve the findability, visibility, comparability, and accessibility of their Galaxy tools.
+Here we describe the methods and processes that resulted from this project, and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.

 # Methods